Estimated reading time: 6 minutes

 If you’re considering an electrical career but haven’t decided yet, keep reading to learn why it’s a good path.

 Electricians can make solid wages.
-In fact, It’s the most well-paid job among the construction trades.
+In fact, It’s the most well-paid job among the construction trades (BLS as of February 2018).
 And over the last few years, the pay for electricians has increased.
 Meanwhile, plumbers and other trades saw a decrease in money.

-Plumbers are the second-best trade when it comes to pay, but the gap has widened.
+Plumbers are the second-best trade when it comes to paying, but the gap has widened.
 Their work is also more physically taxing in general.

 The cause for this electrician-favoring economy is a general shortage of skilled electricians.
 After the recession about a decade ago, many electricians left the electrical trade for greener pastures.